saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 [in Plex, Emby, Radarr, Sonarr, etc]

-IMPORTANT NOTE: SERVICE NAMES IN SALTBOX HAVE CHANGED RECENTLY.
-THE CONCEPTS HERE ARE STILL VALID BUT THE SPECIFIC COMMANDS MAY NOT BE AS THERE IS NO LONGER, FOR EXAMPLE, AN `rclone_vfs.service`.
-THIS WILL BE ADDRESSED AS TIME ALLOWS.

 Usually this is a simple problem, but there are several places where it could be.

 There are several layers between your Google Drive and Plex [or other app].